javier13javier/LoE-PrivateServer/README.md

 - listQuests : Lists the state of the player's quests
 - listInventory : Lists the items in the player's inventory
 - listWorn : Lists the items worn by the player's pony

-<h3>List of scenes</h3>
-To use with the command "load scene_name".
-Also available via ":tp scene_name" command in the game chat.

-- PonyVille
-- SugarCubeCorner
-- GemMines
-- Appaloosa
-- SweetAppleAcres
-- Everfree1
-- Zecoras
-- Everfree3
-- Tartarus
-- RaritysBoutique
-- Canterlot
-- Cottage
-- Cloudsdale
-- Ponyville Library 1st floor
-- Ponyville Library 2nd floor
-- minigameLoader
-- PM-Lvl1

-Notes (as of Babscon 2014 RC2):

-- Appaloosa is unfinished and the most of buildings has no textures
-- Cottage has no textures nor visible sky box, and the warp points aren't working properly.
-Walking outside of window will cause you to fall into void
-- Tartarus was excluded from the game build.
-Accessing it will cause game to display loading screen indefinitely.
-The only way to get out is to delete your character entirely
-- PM-Lvl1 is the Pony Muncher game (Pac-Man clone) with unfinished functionality.
-You cannot escape it by normal means
-- If you land in the void after loading a scene, try "/stuck" in the chat (and either add an issue on GitHub or complain at barrdetwix@gmail.com)